SofaPirate/Plaquette/extras/joss-paper/paper.md

 time.
 However, programming microcontrollers through environments such as Arduino is challenging due to lack of integrated object-oriented frameworks and limited abstractions for managing concurrent processes and signal processing.
-In parallel, dataflow environments popular in creative communities (e.g., Max/MSP, Pure Data, TouchDesigner) provide powerful models for composing with signals, but they are computationally heavy and cannot run on constrained hardware.
-Finally, scientific tools such as Python’s NumPy/SciPy or R, while offering rich signal analysis tools, are not designed for real-time signal processing on embedded devices.
+In parallel, dataflow environments popular in creative communities and scientific research on real-time interactive media (e.g., Max/MSP, Pure Data, TouchDesigner) provide powerful models for composing with signals, but they are computationally heavy and can usually not run on constrained hardware.
+Finally, scientific tools such as Python’s NumPy/SciPy, Matlab, or R, while offering rich signal analysis tools, are not designed for real-time signal processing on embedded devices.

-*Plaquette* addresses this gap by bringing the expressive power of dataflow-style signal-based programming into a lightweight, efficient, object-oriented C++ framework optimized for microcontrollers (low memory trace and CPU usage).
-It enables intuitive handling of multiple simultaneous processes and provides real-time implementations of core signal processing functions such as peak detection, normalization, and scaling, using moving averages that allow flexible automated calibration.
-This design enables researchers in art, science and engineering, as well as creative practitioners, to focus on experimentation and artistic expression with tangible computing, while ensuring accurate and reliable real-time performance on resource-constrained platforms.
+*Plaquette* addresses this gap by bringing the expressive power of dataflow-style signal-based programming into a lightweight, efficient, object-oriented C++ framework optimized for microcontrollers (i.e., with low memory trace and CPU usage).
+It enables intuitive handling of multiple simultaneous processes and provides real-time implementations of core signal processing functions such as peak detection, normalization, and scaling, providing flexible automated calibration using moving averages.
+This design enables researchers in art, science and engineering, as well as creative practitioners, to focus on experimentation and expressivity with tangible computing, while ensuring accurate and reliable real-time performance on resource-constrained platforms.

 *Plaquette* also provides the groundwork for workshop-based and participatory research-creation projects, in which researchers and participants from creative communities collaboratively design and test interactive systems.
-This methodology is increasingly important in research-creation contexts in media arts, design, and HCI where embodied interaction and situated practices require adaptable prototyping tools.
+This methodology is increasingly important in research-creation contexts in media arts, design, and HCI where embodied interaction and situated practices require adaptable prototyping tools that can be learned easily.

 The framework has been used to as part of public research projects, illustrating its broad applicability.
-It was used to improve real-time physiological signakl processing as part of the [BioData](https://github.com/eringee/BioData) library for affective biofeedback, supporting creative applications in music and performance [Gee2023-BioSynth], and used in studies of electrodermal activity measurement [Hagler2022-Flexible].
+It was used to improve real-time physiological signal processing as part of the [BioData](https://github.com/eringee/BioData) library for affective biofeedback, supporting creative applications in music and performance [Gee2023-BioSynth], and used in studies of electrodermal activity measurement [Hagler2022-Flexible].
 It was integrated at the core of the [MisBKit](https://misbkit.ensadlab.fr), a robotic kit enabling researchers and practitionners to explore object behaviors